The genuine AcroRd32.exe file is a software component of Adobe Reader by Adobe Systems.

 belongs to software Adobe Reader (version 8) or Adobe Reader XI or Adobe Reader X or Adobe Acrobat or Adobe Acrobat Reader DC or Adobe Acrobat Reader or Adobe Reader X MUI or Adobe Technical Communication Suite

-Description: AcroRd32.exe is located in a subfolder of "C:\Program Files" (usually C:\Program Files\Adobe\Acrobat x.0\Reader\).
+Description: AcroRd32.exe is not essential for Windows and will often cause problems.
+AcroRd32.exe is located in a subfolder of "C:\Program Files" (usually C:\Program Files\Adobe\Acrobat x.0\Reader\).

-File AcroRd32.exe is not a Windows core file.
+The AcroRd32.exe file is not a Windows core file.
 The program has no visible window.
-You can uninstall this program in the control panel.
-AcroRd32.exe is able to record inputs.
-Therefore the technical security rating is 26% dangerous, however also read the users reviews.
+AcroRd32.exe is certified by a trustworthy company.
+The AcroRd32.exe file is a Verisign signed file.
+AcroRd32.exe is able to record keyboard and mouse inputs, monitor applications and manipulate other programs.
+Therefore the technical security rating is 26% dangerous, however you should also read the user reviews.

 Recommended: Identify AcroRd32.exe related errors

-Important: Some malware camouflages itself as AcroRd32.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as AcroRd32.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example W32.Ramnit.E!inf (detected by Symantec), and Virus.Win32.Nimnul.e (detected by Kaspersky).
 Therefore, you should check the AcroRd32.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.